Package 'REDCapDM'

 expression

-Character vector of expressions to apply to the selected variables.
+Character vector of R expressions to evaluate for each variable.

 negate